Capsules on 2020 Olympic bids

 Pros: Vision of bringing Olympics to new region and a predominantly Muslim country for first time; symbolism of holding games in city linking Asia and Europe; “sexiest,” most ambitious choice; persistence and commitment shown by fifth bid; strong political support; dynamic bid leader in Hasan Arat.

-Cons: civil war in neighboring Syria and possible Western military action in Syria for use of chemical weapons; June's anti-government protests and police crackdown; doping scandals involving dozens of Turkish athletes; match-fixing scandals in Turkish football; massive $19.2 billion infrastructure bill for the Olympics; concerns over traffic; seen as another potentially risky choice after games in Sochi and Rio.
+Cons: June’s anti-government protests and police crackdown; doping scandals involving dozens of Turkish athletes; match-fixing scandals in Turkish football; civil war across border in Syria; massive $19.2 billion infrastructure bill for the Olympics; concerns over traffic; seen as another potentially risky choice after games in Sochi and Rio.

 IOC evaluation report: “Istanbul 2020 aspires to reposition Turkey and to foster global understanding and inclusiveness by being the first secular Muslim country to host the Games.”